-• Redevelopment plans for new have been adopted for various vacant and underutilized buildings and sites.
+Redevelopment plans for new have been adopted for various vacant and underutilized buildings and sites.
 One of them, Commerce Square at Burlington South train station is

-- City participated in 2004 US Route 130 visioning study to enhance visual quality of corridor. - Visioning sessions held for waterfront redevelopment, as well as updates of Waterfront Park. - Transit Oriented Development (TOD) study completed for High Street corridor in historic downtown. - City is a NJ Main Street-designated community, which focuses on shopping, dining, entertainment and business development. - City's tourism office established.
+- near completion.
+West Electronics and Metropolitan Inn were converted to senior housing.
+Redeveloper appointed for several downtown commercial projects in 2013. - City participated in 2004 US Route 130 visioning study to enhance visual quality of corridor. - Visioning sessions held for waterfront redevelopment, as well as updates of Waterfront Park. - Transit Oriented Development (TOD) study completed for High Street corridor in historic downtown. - City is a NJ Main Street-designated community, which focuses on shopping, dining, entertainment and business development. - City's tourism office established.
 Sites, activities and events promoted through website, publications and other media. - City is actively exploring costs and benefits of Special Improvement District (SID). - US Route 130 gateway improvements completed at Burlington Bristol Bridge. - Pedestrian linkages and upgrades completed at both RiverLine stations. - User-friendly design guidelines completed for historic district. - Market Analysis underway of former PSE&G property on corner of E. Federal Street and Wall Street.
 The City has an ongoing engagement with Triad Associates to examine the environmental issues and market conditions for this now city-owned property, funding is through a grant/loan program from NJ EDA.
 The report is anticipated to be completed in Spring 2014 and will include recommendations for redevelopment and reuse of the property.